Unclesdad/whiteboard-eraser/README.md

 # Whiteboard Eraser

 An autonomous whiteboard eraser robot built on a Raspberry Pi 5.
 Uses computer vision to detect markings on a whiteboard and navigates to erase them.
+Initially conceived as a handy and cool tool for our math teacher Mr. Perna, Mark is ready to vroom across surfaces and unmark any unwanted marks.

 ![Wiring Diagram](readme_images/wiring_diagram.png)